nicolomaioli/strmr/README.md

 It is unlikely that I will have time to go back to this project anytime soon, that said there are a few things I would like to address:

-- Write some tests;
+- Automatically update `.env` files for Serverless and React from Terraform;
-- Automate the creation of the various `.env*` files;
+- Validate media files onUpload;
-- Add support for `HLS`;
+- Add support for HLS;
-- Refactor the Terraform code to leverage Terraform remote state;
+- Tidy up the codebase;
-- Add resources and configuration to deploy the React client.
+- Automate deployments.